PlaidCloud/website/content/en/docs/concepts/storage/ephemeral-volumes.md

 In terms of [resource ownership](/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents), a Pod that has generic ephemeral storage is the owner of the PersistentVolumeClaim(s) that provide that ephemeral storage.
-When the Pod is deleted, the Kubernetes garbage collector deletes the PVC, which then usually triggers deletion of the volume because the default reclaim policy of storage classes is to delete volumes.
+When the Pod is deleted, the PlaidCloud garbage collector deletes the PVC, which then usually triggers deletion of the volume because the default reclaim policy of storage classes is to delete volumes.
 You can create quasi-ephemeral local storage using a StorageClass with a reclaim policy of `retain`: the storage outlives the Pod,